georgemags/Challenge-1/README.md

 ## A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines GIVEN a webpage meets accessibility standards
+I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+## a webpage meets accessibility standards
 WHEN I view the source code
 THEN I find semantic HTML elements
 WHEN I view the structure of the HTML elements